-Test Boring B-4.
-Geotechnical laboratory testing performed on selected samples collected from this location indicates sandy soils with variable plasticity exist to a depth of about twenty (20) feet below the existing ground surface.
-The sandy strata generally classify clayey sand (SC) to sand (SP-SM) with silt per ASTM D2487, Standard Practice for Classification of Soils for Engineering Purposes (Unified Soils Classification System).
+Test Boring B-7.
+Geotechnical laboratory testing performed on selected samples collected from this location indicates sandy soils with low plasticity exist to a depth of about twenty (20) feet below the existing ground surface.
+The sandy strata generally classify clayey silty sand (SC-SM) per ASTM D2487, Standard Practice for Classification of Soils for Engineering Purposes (Unified Soils Classification System).
 Relative density varies from dense to medium dense with depth.
 The boring was terminated in sand at a depth of twenty (20) feet below the existing ground surface.

-Test Boring B-5.
+Test Boring B-8.
 Geotechnical laboratory testing performed on selected samples collected from this location indicates sandy soils with no plasticity exist to a depth of about twenty (20) feet below the existing ground surface.
 The sandy strata generally classify silty sand (SM) per ASTM D2487, Standard Practice for Classification of Soils for Engineering Purposes (Unified Soils Classification System).
-Relative density varies from loose to medium dense with depth.
+Relative density varies from medium dense to dense with depth.
 The boring was terminated in sand at a depth of twenty (20) feet below the existing ground surface.